Subham-Maity/prisma-the-ultimate-resource/README.md

 - Prisma allows you to use native type attributes to refine the core scalar types.
 For example:
   - title String @db.VarChar(255): The title field is a String type with a native type of varchar(255)
   - createdAt DateTime @db.Date: The createdAt field is a DateTime type with a native type of date
-- Prisma also supports custom types that can only have one of a set of predefined values.
+- Prisma also supports custom types that can only have one of sets of predefined values.
 These are called enums.
 For example:
   - enum Role { USER ADMIN }: The Role enum can only have the values USER or ADMIN

 Here is an example of how to use field types in a Prisma schema: